 Hailed as “The most popular RV toilet,” the no-frills Thetford Aqua-Magic VI toilet is the industry standard gravity flush RV toilet.
 It’s surprisingly comfortable with a residential sized seat and cover and the deepest bowl available in RV toilets.
 It uses a floor pedal for flushing and filling that’s quite durable.
 The Thetford 31835 Aqua-Magic VI toilet is the ultimate reliable and budget-friendly RV toilet on the market.

 Shop on Amazon.com by clicking image below:

-The various models also come in high profile and low profile versions.
-The low profile RV toilet is shorter and often described as uncomfortable for the average user.
-So, if you have taller family members, you might want to choose the high profile toilet.
+The Thetford Aqua-Magic VI comes in both high profile and low profile versions.
+The low profile RV toilet is shorter and sometimes described as uncomfortable for the average user.
+If you have taller family members, you might want to choose the high profile toilet.
 On the other hand, it may a better option if you utilize a Squatty Potty-style stool accessory.